jonasbkarlsson/ev_smart_charging/README.md

 `charging_start_time` | If charging is planned, the date and time when the charging will start.
 `charging_stop_time` | If charging is planned, the date and time when the charging will stop.
 `charging_number_of_hours` | If charging is planned, the number of hours that charging will be done.
 This might be less than the number of hours between the start and stop times, if the `apply_price_limit` switch is activated.
-`raw_two_days` | The electricty price today and tomorrow from the electricity price entity.
+`raw_two_days` | The electricity price today and tomorrow from the electricity price entity.
 `charging_schedule` | The calculated charging schedule.
 Can be used by an ApexCharts card to visulize the planned charging, see below.

 ## Lovelace UI